Determine the currently protected area

 There are two more data preparation steps before you can start the analysis.
 Suitability Modeler works with raster data.
 The species richness and species rarity layers are feature layers, so you'll need to convert them to rasters.

-- Open the Geoprocessing pane and in the search box, type feature to raster.
+- In the Geoprocessing pane, in the search box, type feature to raster.

 - For Field, choose Rich_all.